Accessible Adventures in the Indiana Dunes

 The Great Marsh Trail

 This trail offers birdwatching at its finest.
 Accessible parking spots are available in the north lot and a boardwalk takes you to the viewing platform where herons, warblers, and even the occasional sandhill crane can be spotted.
-If you're new to birding, stop by the Indiana Dunes Visitor Center and check out our birding backpack for the day!
+If you're new to birding, stop by the Indiana Dunes Visitor Center and check out our naturalist's backpack for the day!

 Lake View Picnic Area